 My cumberland pie requires no butter being added to the mashed potatoes as the sweetness and creaminess of the mash are already provided by the addition of the cauliflower!

-This healthier cauliflower mash reduces the overall calorie and carb content, plus the cauliflower has a lower GI rating (about 15) as opposed to potatoes (about 90) therefore filling you up for longer!
+This healthier cauliflower mash reduces the overall calorie and carb content.
+Plus cauliflower has a lower GI rating (about 15) as opposed to potatoes (about 90) therefore filling you up for longer!

-This quick healthy meal can be put together and cooked in 1 hour, plus it makes enough for 4, so absolutely ideal if you want some for another day.
+This quick healthy meal can be put together and cooked in 1 hour.
+It makes enough for 4, so absolutely ideal if you want some for another day.